 4 Reasons You Should Be Checking Your Home’s Air Sealing

-Taking care of your home can feel like a full-time job.
-But the time you invest in your home now means money and time you will save later.
+Taking care of your home can feel like a full-time job, but the time you invest in your home now means money and time you will save later.
 Addressing air leaks in and out of your home isn’t just good house management.
 It’s essential for the good health of all those that live under your roof.
-Here are four reasons why you should be checking your home sealing:
+You should be checking your home sealing to ensure:

 Air leaks permit outside air to enter and conditioned air to exit through cracks and openings.
 When air leaks are present, they reduce the air quality of the home.
 Air leaks can also increase indoor moisture levels and adversely affect occupants and home structures.
 Air leak zones can also help you pinpoint areas in your home that need more insulation.
 Read on to learn how to identify air leaks to preserve your home’s integrity, environment and comfort level.